fiseleo/BA-Modding-Toolkit/README.md

 [简体中文](README_zh-CN.md) | English

-A toolkit for automating the creation and updating of Unity game Mod Bundle files.
+A toolkit for automating the creation and updating of Blue Archive Mod Bundle files.

 ## Getting Started